ietf-scitt/charter/ietf-scitt-charter.md

 Introduction
 ============
-Over the years, rapid technological advancements have motivated organizations to implement efficient processes for supply chains (i.e., from design to manufacturing, logistics, and just-in-time delivery).
-While these improvements help organizations increase efficiency and swiftly bring innovations to market, the rapid increase in scale, size, and complexity of supply chains has led to more frequent and sophisticated supply chain attacks.
-The traditional methods of safeguarding supply chains (e.g., pre- and post-audit methodologies) are no longer adequate.
+A Device's supply chain, including its components, is complex often being comprised of both common libraries and custom components.
+Knowing the identity of a Device or its component is critical to determining its compliance.
+However, the scale, size, and complexity of supply chains, from design, manufacturing, logistics, and just-in-time delivery has led to more frequent and sophisticated supply chain attacks.
+The traditional methods of safeguarding supply chains (e.g., pre- and post-audit methodologies) are no longer adequate, therefore, with the increase in suppliers and increase in the complexity of the various supply chains the means to determine a Device or component's identity requires standardization.

+[//]: # (MW: The previous introduction sounded like this is a new problem -- it isn't.
+It's only recently gained importance and recognition due to the increase in interconnected devices.
+If we are going to cite a rationale to dealing with this now it is the complex supply chain from various commonly used and complexity of component distribution and their diverse sources.)

-Scitt forms a building block that will allow implemeters to compose complex supply chain integrity systems.
-For example, public computer interface system could report its software composition and that can be compared against known software compositions for such a device, recorded in a public ledger, thus providing an individual using the system with confidence that it will behave as expected, when expected, and nothing/nowhen else.
+Scitt forms a set of building block that will allow implemeters to build interoperable supply chain integrity systems.
+For example, public computer interface system could report its software composition that can be compared against known software compositions for such a device providing an individual using the system confidence that it will behave as expected, when expected, and nothing/nowhen else.

+[//]: # (MW: "recorded in a public ledger, " I thought that is too implementation specific for an introduction)
+[//]: # (MW: Does "nowhen" belong here?)

 Problem Statement
 =================